 After entering the villa and traversing a pond flanked by a pair of bubbling water features, guests will find themselves in the open-sided living and dining pavilion, with its lofty two-tiered thatched roof and terrazzo floor.
 The room is furnished with a dining table for 14, a small table for four, and a sitting area with three sofas grouped around a coffee table.
 (A separate building by the entrance houses the gleaming white kitchen where the villa chef whips up wonderful meals).
-On one side of the living pavilion is a lounge room, which can convert to create a seventh bedroom (extra charges apply), guest shower room and the master suite whilst on the other is a two-storey building housing three ensuite guest bedrooms and a delightful upper-floor lounge.
+On one side of the living pavilion is a lounge room, guest shower room and the master suite whilst on the other is a two-storey building housing three ensuite guest bedrooms and a delightful upper-floor lounge.

 At the river’s edge, a short stroll from the main house, is a private and romantic two-bedroom teak guesthouse with plunge pool.
 The king and twin bedrooms here are equally sized and share a bathroom huge circular bathtub and monsoon shower.
 Sofas in the spacious lounge face a 42-inch TV, DVD player and music system, and on three sides sliding doors open onto a veranda furnished with rattan chairs.
 Beyond, is an alfresco dining table for six.